How to Make Homemade Soaked Flour Tortillas

 I have tried, many times, to find some store bought tortillas that are at least “OK”.
 Time and again I’ve stood in the aisle at the store thinking, “There have to be some that aren’t that bad”, but each time I look and look and realize it can’t be done.
 If they taste good, then they’re full of crappy preservatives.
 If they don’t have crappy preservatives, then they taste blah.
 When I do finally come to this conclusion and then see people walking up to nonchalantly grab a package off the shelf, I just can’t help blurting something out… (“Those have trans fats!”)
 Yes, I get funny looks, but I’m used to it.

-By the way: The recipe below isn't tricky, but I HAVE finally found some pretty good tortillas that you can find here in a pinch and we use these quite often now!
-(If you can't find them at that link, try your health food store or buying club.)
+Update!: The recipe below isn't tricky at all, but I HAVE finally found some pretty good tortillas that you can find here in a pinch and we use these quite often now!

-ALSO: Be sure to see the other new post today with all the FAST FOOD ideas you can make using homemade tortillas, they’re super kid-friendly, too!
+ALSO: Be sure to see this post with all the FAST FOOD ideas you can make using these homemade soaked flour tortillas, they’re super kid-friendly, too!

 Homemade Soaked Flour Tortillas